Hedda Hopper: Writing

+Hopper lobbied for African American actor James Baskett to receive an Academy Award for his performance in the 1946 film Song of the South.
+Baskett would ultimately receive an honorary award for his performance.
 Actress ZaSu Pitts compared Hopper to "a ferret".

-Joan Bennett sent Hopper a "$435 valentine.
+Joan Bennett sent Hopper a "$35 valentine.
 The $35 went for a skunk which carried a note: 'Won't you be my valentine?
 Nobody else will.
 I stink and so do you.'"
 Hopper reportedly commented that the skunk was beautifully behaved.
 She called it Joan, and passed it on to actor James Mason and his wife as a present, as they had made the first bid after the story about the unusual gift made the news.

 During World War II, Hopper's only child, actor William "Bill" Hopper, served in the Navy in Underwater Demolitions.
 She chastised Douglas Fairbanks Jr., the son of her old friend Douglas Fairbanks, because she thought the younger Fairbanks was shirking his duty to his country.
 Fairbanks Jr. recalled in his memoirs Salad Days that he was already in uniform serving in the United States Navy, and despised Hopper for her insinuations.

 Actor Kirk Douglas recounted an interaction between Hopper and Elizabeth Taylor.
-At the premiere of Taylor and husband Richard Burton's film The Sandpiper (1965), Hopper began to complain when she saw screenwriter Dalton Trumbo's screen credit (she had led the charge in blacklisting Trumbo for his Communist party membership).
-This led Taylor to turn around and say "Hedda, why don't you just shut the fuck up?"
+At the premiere of Taylor and her husband Richard Burton's film The Sandpiper (1965), Hopper began to complain when she saw screenwriter Dalton Trumbo's screen credit (she had led the charge in blacklisting Trumbo for his Communist party membership).
+This caused Taylor to turn around and say "Hedda, why don't you just shut the fuck up?"

 In 1963, Hopper complained in her column that three out of five Best Actor Oscar nominees were British and only two were American: "The weather's so foul on that tight little isle that, to get in out of the rain, they all gather in theatres and practise Hamlet on each other."

 Feud with Louella Parsons

-When Hopper had initially come to Hollywood, she and Louella Parsons had a mutually beneficial arrangement.
-Hopper was then a moderately successful actress, and according to Parson's successor, Dorothy Manners, "if anything happened on a set—if a star and leading man were having an affair—Hedda would give Louella a call.”
-In return, Hedda was guaranteed a few lines of copy under Louella's increasingly influential byline.
+When Hopper initially came to Hollywood, she and Louella Parsons had had a mutually beneficial arrangement.
+At the time, Hopper was a moderately successful actress, and according to Parsons' successor, Dorothy Manners, "if anything happened on a set—if a star and leading man were having an affair—Hedda would give Louella a call.”
+In return, Hopper was guaranteed a few lines of copy under Parsons' increasingly influential byline.

 After MGM canceled her contract, Hopper struggled to maintain her career as an actress.
 She was offered a position as a Hollywood columnist by the Esquire Feature Syndicate due to a recommendation by Andy Hervey of MGM’s publicity department.

-One of the first papers to pick up “Hedda Hopper’s Hollywood” was the Los Angeles Times, a morning paper like Louella's Examiner.
+One of the first papers to pick up “Hedda Hopper’s Hollywood” was the Los Angeles Times, a morning paper like Parsons' Examiner.
 Hopper first publicly scooped Parsons with the divorce of the president's son Jimmy Roosevelt (a Goldwyn employee), who was involved with a Mayo Clinic nurse, from his wife, Betsey.
 The story became front-page news across the country.